kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 ## Acknowledgements

-The computations for this blog were performed using programs written by [Nandakumar Chandrasekhar]() in the [Julia programming Language](https://julialang.org/).
+Some computations for this blog were performed using programs written by [Nandakumar Chandrasekhar]() in the [Julia programming Language](https://julialang.org/).
 The source code is available here:

 ## Feedback